The Princess of Wales chose separates for an engagement marking Children’s Mental Health Week in the UK.

 She brought back her Petar Petrov Wool-Blend Founder Jacket ($800 on sale), which she first wore for an engagement last February.
 The single-breasted style is 50% wool and 50% viscose with a relaxed fit, exaggerated shoulders, jetted front pockets, and a single-button front closure.

-Beneath the jacket, the Princess could have been wearing the Blue Poplin Boyfriend Shirt ($150) by British brand With Noting Underneath.
+Beneath the jacket, the Princess could have been wearing the Blue Poplin Boyfriend Shirt ($150) by British brand With Nothing Underneath.
 The collared shirt is 100% organic cotton, with a loose fit, double-button cuffs, and pleats at the yoke.
 This was a Middleton Maven find, and the company tells her it is their design.
 We saw the Princess in this style in white Tencel last September.

 It looked like the Princess was in a new pair of trousers.
 It’s possible they are the Joseph Coleman Long Gabardine Stretch style in Cocoa ($465), another find by Middleton Maven.
 The mid-rise trousers are crafted from viscose, cotton, and elastane, featuring a slim silhouette, pockets, and a front zipper.
 The style is also available at Selfridges ($355) and My Theresa ($465).
 The Princess has worn this style in the ‘Arabica’ colorway.